The Spanking Age

 The Spanking Age is a 1928 Our Gang short silent comedy film directed by Robert F. McGowan.
-It was the 80th Our Gang short that was released.
+It was the 80th Our Gang short to be released.
 The film was considered lost until a copy surfaced in 1990.
+It was the first film in the series to be released with a synchronized orchestral musical score with sound effects.

 Plot

 Mary Ann and Wheezer are the children of a widowed inventor who are forced to endure the cruelties of their stepmother (Lyle Tayo) and stepsister.
 The kids get even by rigging a few clever contraptions of their own.
 In the end the father sells a patent worth millions and thereby leaves the stepmother and stepdaughter.